Why Does God Allow Suffering and Punishment?

 Now, this can be hard to believe if we have spent our life running from our suffering, trying to fill our life with pleasure, but when we finally surrender our will for God’s and strive to live the true faith of being a real follower of Christ by way of the cross living to serve and suffer for the salvation of souls, we will crave the cross (according to God’s will).

 This is what Jesus and the saint have done, and what we need to strive to do to.
-Sure it will take a leap of faith for many, but that is where grace is obtained….it is in letting go of control, learning our nothingness (need for God to move our every thought, word and deed) and doing our best to love God and serve others.
+Sure it will take a leap of faith for many–to trust in God to make something terrible into good, but that is where grace is obtained….it is in letting go of control, learning our nothingness (need for God to move our every thought, word and deed) and doing our best to love God and serve others through our crosses.

-Therefore, when we lack the true trusting calm of living for God’s will during our suffering–even if the cross is only a little inconvenience–we know we are still lacking much faith…for once we find The Way of Peace, we are in great peace, nothing will make us stumble.
+Therefore, when we lack the true trusting calm of living for God’s will during our suffering–even if the cross is only a little inconvenience–we know we are still lacking much faith…for once we find The Way of Peace, we are in great peace, nothing will make us stumble…for we will clearly see how the cross is making us like Christ.

 But not to worry if we haven’t found The Way of Peace, remember the cross is meant to teach us how to grow in faith, so one day we can have a life of wonderful peace on earth and for all eternity.